 HOW AMA CAN HELP

 We understand that identity fraud doesn’t just take a financial toll; it often takes a significant emotional toll, costing you countless hours trying to prove your innocence and restore your good name.
-We help protect you with strong advocacy, member services and support.
+We help with our strong advocacy, member services and support.

 • Secure document disposal: Visit an AMA centre to purchase document disposal envelopes.
 Fill them at your convenience and then drop them into the secure bin at AMA.
 The bin’s contents are then destroyed.

-• Added protection with AMA Insurance: Every AMA home insurance policy includes identity theft expense coverage.
+• Added protection with AMA Insurance: Every home insurance policy from AMA Insurance includes identity theft coverage.
 Best of all, the coverage requires no additional premium.

-Protect yourself from identity theft expenses with AMA home insurance.
+Get identity theft coverage with home insurance from AMA Insurance.
 Get a quote.